awslabs/amazon-quicksight-embedding-sdk/README.md

 This can be used to enable building stories from dashboards in console embedding.

 This option is only available for embedded console.
-To use, calling `generateEmbedUrlForRegisteredUser` or `generateEmbedUrlForRegisteredUserWithIdentity` with `DataStories` feature enabled in the `FeatureConfigurations` property.
+To use, calling `generateEmbedUrlForRegisteredUser` or `generateEmbedUrlForRegisteredUserWithIdentity`.
+For Console Embedding, make sure you enable all the features in the same request, as granular control is not supported currently.

 ```
 ...
 "ExperienceConfiguration": {
     "QuickSightConsole": {
         "InitialPath": "<INITIAL_PATH>",
         "FeatureConfigurations": {
+            "AmazonQInQuickSight": {
+                "DataQnA": {
+                    "Enabled": true
+                },
                 "DataStories": {
                     "Enabled": true
+                },
+                "ExecutiveSummary": {
+                    "Enabled": true
+                },
+                "GenerativeAuthoring": {
+                    "Enabled": true
+                }
             }
         }
     }